UnbendableStraw/homepwn-simple/README.md

 For UART, you need two more probes on the TX and RX, and one for GND.
 You can share the same GND from the USB line, or another marked GND pad, all the GND pads are internally connected.
 This is ONLY 1.8v!
 3.3 or 5v can cause damage.

-For the B1 probes, to avoid melting the 2d printed plastic adapter, solder wires to the pins, _then_ insert them into the adapter.
-Make sure they have a good solder connection, otherwise the USB connection will be very unstable or will not work at all.

-If you're using the E2 probes, you won't be able to fit the probbes in with wires attached, so you'll have to insert the pins into the adapter first, then solder the wires onto them.
-Minimize the amount of time you are heating the pins to avoid melting the plastic adapter
+If you're using probes like the E2 probes, you won't be able to fit the probes in with wires attached, so you'll have to insert the pins into the adapter first, then solder the wires onto them.

 # Using It